 When should our family arrive at the conference?

 We recommend arriving on Tuesday.
-Family Programs beings conference activities at 11:00AM Wednesday morning, including a brief orientation, and offers workshops Wednesday afternoon.
+Family Programs beings conference activities at 1:00PM Wednesday afternoon, including a brief orientation, and offers workshops Wednesday afternoon.
 Wednesday evening we have some great activities and events planned.
 You asked for more events at the Annual Conference that keep us all together, and we strive to provide something for every age and price point, and we hope you enjoy the variety of options we have provided.

 This is our first conference; do we really need to attend First Timers Orientation?

 Yes!
-As mentioned above, our programs kick off at 10:00AM on Wednesday morning.
+As mentioned above, our programs kick off at 1:00PM on Wednesday afternoon.
 At orientation we will talk about the conference, workshops & scheduling.
 This also gives you the opportunity to ask any questions or express any concerns that you may have before the workshops get underway.
 We also encourage ‘veteran’ conference attendees to join us at the Family Programs Orientation as the conference changes year to year and there is always something new to learn!